TOD-theses/paper-T-RACE/main.typ

 The program used to run the experiments is available at https://github.com/TOD-theses/t_race.
 It can be run with Python or Docker and requires an archive node that supports the debug namespace, including JS tracing for the attack analysis.
 Refer to the documentation on the repository for more details on using it.

 The TOD candidates deduplication relies on randomness.
-To allow reproducibility, the program sets a seed for the randomness before executing this deduplication step.
+To allow reproducibility, the program sets a seed for the randomness before executing the randomized deduplication step.

 == Data availability <sec:data-availability>